QianqianQ/student-assignments-and-projects/C/README.md

 # C-Programming
+Assignments and a simple small project in the course *Basic Course in C programming*
 ## C-Programming-Project
 A simple program that simulates a zoo

+src: Project.c

 Functions including: Add an animal, Delete an animal, List available food types, Define diet, Eating food, Print zoo information, Save zoo to a file, Loading zoo from a file, Exit program.